frRaul/my-recon-tools/README.md

-A simple script that download some web recon tools
+A simple script to download some web recon tools

-It's includes a following tools:
+It includes a following tools:
 - KXSS
 - Subfinder
 - ParamSpider